-Aim: Current good Practice: Include established practice and practice under development Objectives: State short, medium and long-term objectives Actions to be taken: Person responsible: Date to complete actions by: Curriculum access Curriculum is subject to ongoing review to ensure it meets the needs of all pupils.
+Aim: Current good Practice: Objectives: Actions to be taken: Person Date to Include established practice and practice under development State short, medium and long-term objectives responsible: complete actions by: Curriculum access Curriculum is subject to ongoing review to ensure it meets the needs of all pupils.
 Target setting is aspirational and appropriate for these pupils.
 Differentiated curriculum for all pupils.
 Use of resources tailored to the needs of pupils who require support to access the curriculum. (coloured overlays, laptops, early exit pass).
 Progress is tracked for all pupils, including those with a disability.
 To ensure the curriculum is differentiated to meet the learning needs of pupils with SEN and disabilities and that target setting is aspirational and appropriate for these pupils.
 Hillside High School will ensure all teachers are appropriately supported by the school's SEN team in order to meet the curriculum needs of pupils effectively.
 Update SEND information to be shared with staff every term.
 Ensure guidance and support strategies are disseminated to staff as necessary.
 Team Around Child (TAC) meetings to share good practice and strategies to support pupils.
 Additional Intervention Meetings to track the progress of pupils with SEND and intervention strategies to be implemented accordingly.
 Continual Professional Development for staff to support quality first teaching for all pupils with additional needs.
 SENCO / Subject Leaders SENCO SENCO / Pastoral Team SENCO / Pastoral Team End of each term.
 Start of each term.
-Ongoing Termly Ongoing Physical Environment Hillside has undergone several building projects to ensure it is fully accessible.
+Ongoing Termly Ongoing Physical Environment Over a number of years our building has been improved to meet the needs of the pupils.
 Reasonable adjustments include: Ramp at entrances to building.
 Lift to access all floors.
+Hygiene Room.
 Disabled parking bays.
 Disabled toilets and changing facilities.
-Hygiene Room.
-Appliance store for wheelchairs and specialist equipment.
-There are no access issues although classroom audits are completed for each individual pupil using a wheelchair. • Ensure any new building work is accessible for pupils and parents with additional needs and disabilities. • Ensuring that school trips offered have accessible options for pupils with SEN and disabilities.
-Complete the planned improvements, to site namely new reception area and front entrance.
-SENCO/ classroom teachers Autumn Term 2020 Communication Fire safety signage is clear and all pupils are aware of the procedures in place during a fire alarm.
+Evacuation chairs and appropriate training.
+There are no access issues although classroom audits are completed for each individual pupil using a wheelchair.
+Ensure any new building work is accessible for pupils and parents with additional needs and disabilities.
+Ensuring that school trips offered have accessible options for pupils with SEN and disabilities.
+Continue to monitor the site to ensure we are fully accessible and make ongoing improvements.
+SENCO/ classroom teachers Ongoing Communication Fire safety signage is clear and all pupils are aware of the procedures in place during a fire alarm.
 To ensure that school information is disseminated in such a way that all pupils and parents/carers are able to access it.
 Availability of written alternative languages Written information to be provided in alternative formats if requested.
 Regular review meetings for pupils with additional needs and disabilities.
 Request, as necessary, specialist advice for converting information into alternative formats.
 The school will use information and translations available for EAL families.
 Mandy Wharton SENCO Specialist support teams (VI/HI/PD team at LA.
 School information will be available for all.
 Ongoing Termly Ongoing when required.
 Ongoing as needed